The Big Picture On Squatters Rights:

 New Hampshire Squatters Rights

-Squatters need to maintain continuous possession of the property for at least 20 years.
+NH squatters’ rights have one of the longer time requirements in the country.
+Squatters must maintain continuous possession of the property for at least 20 years

 New Jersey Squatters Rights

-In New Jersey, squatters must occupy the property for 30 years before making a claim of adverse possession.
-In the case of woodlands; squatters must occupy it for 60 years.
+In New Jersey, squatters must occupy the property for 30 years before claiming adverse possession.
+In the case of woodlands, squatters must occupy it for 60 years.
+NJ squatters’ rights are among the strictest in the nation.

 New Mexico Squatters Rights